 In the spring of 2019, the research team revised the student survey.
 This involved removing some queries that had proven ineffective, adding a demographic marker, rephrasing some questions, shifting response patterns to 0 to 10 scales from select all that apply and five-point Likert scales, replacing the original familism and locus of control questions with valid and reliable question sets, and shifting the focus of a subset of questions from role models to mentors.
-The revised survey was deployed sequentially at three Hispanic-Serving Institutions with the permission of the appropriate administrators at each institution.
+The revised survey was deployed sequentially at three Hispanic-Serving Institutions.
+It was first deployed at a community college in the spring of 2019.
+The research team solicited student participation by approaching students in the dining commons and the student center.
+Faculty members were also asked to present in their classes that students had the opportunity to participate in the survey.
+After initiating solicitation at the community college, respondents were also sought at a state university in the region using the same methods.
+Following that effort, the focus shifted to a second community college.
+The research team solicited participation by working with faculty who distributed the link to the survey in their classes or via e-mail.
+These processes were completed with the permission of the appropriate administrators at each institution.
 By the mid-fall of 2019, 830 persons had accessed the second student survey.
-Responses from outside the population of interest and that were without usable information were excluded from data analysis leaving 746 sets of responses.
-These were subjected to statistical analysis using the SPSS software package and methods appropriate to each form of data.
+Six were found to be students who selected "Other" as the institution they attended but did not provide an institution's name in the associated data entry field.
+Eight more were students who identified themselves as attending an R01 institution in the region that became an HSI in 2017.
+The remaining 70 parties accessed the survey without completing it.
+Each of these groups of responses was excluded from data analysis as they came from outside the population of interest and/or were without usable information.
+The 746 sets of responses that remained were subjected to statistical analysis using the SPSS software package and methods appropriate to each form of data.